 -

 Action: Know your numbers.
-For key items, calculate the Cost-Per-Use (CPU):
+For key items for bedding sets, calculate the Cost-Per-Use (CPU):

 (Item Price) ÷ (Expected Laundry Cycle Lifespan).
 Also, factor in the logistical and labor costs of managing multiple small shipments versus one consolidated one. -